Adnan-The-Coder/Inqube-hack-rev/Readme.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## About Project
+This is a blockchain based AI integrated Platform where the market gap between developers and Investors are resolved

 ## Learn More

 To learn more about Next.js, take a look at the following resources: